Completing Quests & Talking to NPC's

 In many cities in New Sosaria, you will come across NPCs (Non-Player Characters).
-Stand next to one and press t then the directional arrow towards the NPC.
+Stand next to one and right click the NPC or press t then the directional arrow towards the NPC.
 The NPC will then say something (such as Hail adventurer!), and you will be engaged in a conversation with that NPC.
-You can then reply with words that the NPC may understand, and to make things even easier, topics or words that the NPC has something to say about are highlighted.
+You can then reply with words that the NPC may understand, and to make things even easier, topics or words that the NPC has something to say about are highlighted and be clicked on.
 If you say something that the NPC knows nothing about, the NPC will respond with "I cannot help you with that."

 You can leave a conversation with an NPC by typing bye or simply pressing the ESC key.

 All NPCs will respond to the following words: